Domitian: Revolt of Governor Saturninus (89)

 On 1 January 89, the governor of Germania Superior, Lucius Antonius Saturninus, and his two legions at Mainz, Legio XIV Gemina and Legio XXI Rapax, revolted against the Roman Empire with the aid of the Germanic Chatti people.
 The precise cause for the rebellion is uncertain, although it appears to have been planned well in advance.
-The Senatorial officers may have disapproved of Domitian's military strategies, such as his decision to fortify the German frontier rather than attack, as well as his recent retreat from Britain, and finally the disgraceful policy of appeasement towards Decebalus.
+The Senatorial officers may have disapproved of Domitian's military strategies, such as his decision to fortify the German frontier rather than attack, as well as his recent retreat from Britain, and finally the disgraceful policy of appeasement toward Decebalus.
 At any rate, the uprising was strictly confined to Saturninus' province, and quickly detected once the rumour spread across the neighbouring provinces.
 The governor of Germania Inferior, Aulus Bucius Lappius Maximus, moved to the region at once, assisted by Titus Flavius Norbanus, the procurator of Rhaetia.
 From Spain, Trajan was summoned, while Domitian himself came from Rome with the Praetorian Guard.

 By a stroke of luck, a thaw prevented the Chatti from crossing the Rhine and coming to Saturninus' aid.
 Within twenty-four days the rebellion was crushed, and its leaders at Mainz savagely punished.
 The mutinous legions were sent to the front in Illyricum, while those who had assisted in their defeat were duly rewarded.
 Lappius Maximus received the governorship of the province of Syria, a second consulship in May 95, and finally a priesthood, which he still held in 102.
 Titus Flavius Norbanus may have been appointed to the prefecture of Egypt, but almost certainly became prefect of the Praetorian Guard by 94, with Titus Petronius Secundus as his colleague.
 Domitian opened the year following the revolt by sharing the consulship with Marcus Cocceius Nerva, suggesting the latter had played a part in uncovering the conspiracy, perhaps in a fashion similar to the one he played during the Pisonian conspiracy under Nero.
 Although little is known about the life and career of Nerva before his accession as Emperor in 96, he appears to have been a highly adaptable diplomat, surviving multiple regime changes and emerging as one of the Flavians' most trusted advisors.
 His consulship may therefore have been intended to emphasize the stability and status quo of the regime.
 The revolt had been suppressed and the Empire returned to order.